JBattles1/cs310-tic-tac-toe/README.md

-# cs310-tic-tac-toe
 # Jacksonville State University
+File: cs310-tic-tac-toe
 # Project Details
 This project was assigned in my CS 310 Software Engineering class.
 It is an exercise for making a playable version of tic-tac-toe through java in the Command window.
 The user plays with another player,and each player takes turns choosing a space to occupy a 3x3 grid.